-- NOTE: WebAssign Homework, quizzes and Lecture Quizzes account for 200 points of the total to be earned in the course.
+- NOTE: WebAssign Homework, quizzes and Lecture Quizzes account for 160 points of the total to be earned in the course.
 They are a significant part of your grade, to reflect their importance in understanding course concepts. - 4e EXAMS: Three semester exams and a cumulative final exam are given online in Canvas.
 Your exam grade will be available in Canvas gradebook once your exam is submitted.
-The MAC2311 exams are not released to students, but you may request an online conference (UFO students) or visit instructor's office hours (residential students) to review your exam within one week of the exam.

-4f EXTRA CREDIT: You may earn additional points in the following ways:

-- SYLLABUS QUIZ (3 points): In Canvas you will find the Start Here page.
+The MAC 2311 exams are not released to students, but you may request a private online conference or visit instructor's office hours to review your exam within one week of the exam. - 4f EXTRA CREDIT: You may earn additional points in the following ways: - SYLLABUS QUIZ (3 points): In Canvas you will find the Course Information page.
 Watch the introductory video and read the syllabus.
-After you feel comfortable with the course policies listed, take the syllabus quiz posted in WebAssign. - PRECALCULUS DIAGNOSTIC TEST (5 points): This test provides a review of precalculus skills and it is posted in WebAssign. - COURSE PARTICIPATION (10 points): We encourage you to utilize TA's virtual office hours and the MAC 2311 Discussion Board regularly to ask and answer questions about course material and homework.
-You can earn up to 5 bonus points to participate in virtual office hours and up to additional 5 points by posting questions and responding to other students' posts.
-Questions must be appropriate and relate to course material to earn credits.
+After you feel comfortable with the course policies listed, take the syllabus quiz posted in Canvas - PRECALCULUS DIAGNOSTIC TEST (5 points): This test provides a review of precalculus skills.
+It is posted in WebAssign. - COURSE PARTICIPATION (8 points): We encourage you to utilize instructor's virtual office hours and the MAC 2311 Discussion Board regularly to ask and answer questions about course material and homework.
+You can earn up to 4 bonus points to participate in virtual office hours and up to additional 4 points by responding to other students' posts.

-• EXAM PREPARATION (12 points): An Exam Review will be posted in Canvas for each of the three semester tests.
-The review will include questions from previous MAC 2311 exams so that you will have a flavor of the type of questions that you will see on the actual test.
+• EXAM PREPARATION (20 points): An exam review sheet is posted in Canvas for each test and students can earn up to 2 bonus points by submitting their work one day before the test.
+In addition, a bonus exam review assessment will be available in CANVAS before each test and the assessment will include questions from previous MAC 2311 exams so that you will have a flavor of the type of questions that you will see on the actual test.
 Detailed instructions for earning extra credits will be posted with the exam reviews.

-4g MAKE-UP POLICIES AND EXTENSIONS:
+4f MAKE-UP POLICIES AND EXTENSIONS: